Perpety/alx-pre_course/0x01-git/README.md

 # Git Project 0x01 #

-This is a new git project.
+This is a new git project.\
-\n This project has been updated.
+This project has been updated.